jamespfennell/texcraft/docs/src/texlang/11-serde.md

 # Format files (a.k.a. serialization and deserialization)

+This page describes Texlang's support for serializing and deserializing VMs.
+This functionality allows Texlang to replicate Knuth's "format file" mechanism.

+## Background

 Knuth's original implementation of TeX includes a feature called "format files".
 A TeX format is a set of general-purpose macros and other configurations such as category code mappings
     that are included as a preamble in TeX documents.